-To identify hot code segments, we profile the application to find fragment execution counts with training data.
+To identify hot code segments, we profile the application to find fragment execution counts using a test data input set.
 For profiling, we configure Strata to insert a counter into every loaded fragment that is incremented whenever a fragment is executed.
 With the fragment counts, we can determine the hottest ones and exclude them from compression based on a hotness threshold.
 Our hotness threshold is a percentage that captures the most frequently executed fragments.
 For example, a 10% threshold will identify the 10% most frequently executed fragments as hot fragments and the remaining 90% as cold fragments.

 To avoid fragmentation when forming compression blocks, we partition hot and cold fragments into separate groups in the binary image.
 We want to arrange fragments that are temporally related to one another to be adjacent in the binary in a way similar to code layout optimizations.
 In this way, when compression is applied, cold blocks with a temporal relationship will be compressed together in a compression block.
 This partitioning reduces fragmentation in compression groups and exploits locality during decompression.
 Our approach for partitioning relies on identifying instruction code traces of related code fragments.
 The instruction traces are similar to the traces that are formed dynamically for instruction cache code re-layout.
 However, the traces can be formed a priori to program execution by the profiling step.
 Fragments along an execution path that are identified as hot are grouped as a single trace and stored in an uncompressed form.
 Any fragments that are not part of a hot trace are stored in compressed form.
-Compressed traces are marked to distinguish them from uncompressed traces.
+Compressed traces are marked with a special symbol to distinguish them from uncompressed traces.

-3.3.
-Fragment Cache Management
+3.3 Fragment Cache Management

-When decompressing an application binary, the runtime main memory footprint of the fragment cache must be considered.
-An SDT system should provide a mechanism for managing the FC\$ so old code segments that are no longer needed can be evicted.
-The memory space associated with those old segments can then be reclaimed.
+When decompressing an application binary, the runtime memory footprint of the fragment cache must be considered.
+An SDT system should provide a mechanism for managing the fragment cache so old code segments that are no longer needed can be evicted.
+The memory space associated with those old code segments can then be reclaimed.

-Similar to hardware caches, there are many management schemes for the FC\$ [5].
-However, there is an unique challenge with SDT memory management: the cost of the policy must make it efficient to implement.
+Similar to hardware caches, there are many management schemes possible for the fragment cache [5].
+However, there is an unique challenge with SDT memory management: the cost of the policy must make it reasonably efficient to implement.
 For example, some policies may be fairly expensive due to instrumentation code that updates usage information.
 Sampling the usage information at a sufficiently high interval may help to offset the cost of instrumentation for more sophisticated policies.
-There are simple schemes such as circular replacement that do not need instrumentation, but they may make poor FC\$ management decisions.
+There are simple schemes such as circular replacement that do not need instrumentation, but they may make poor cache management decisions.
 Hence, there is a trade-off between the quality of management decisions and the cost of gathering information.
-A similar difficulty is that the FC\$ unit size is variable because fragments can vary in size.
+A similar difficulty is that the cache unit size is variable because code fragments correspond to basic blocks, which vary in size.
 Hence, when inserting a new fragment, we may have to evict multiple fragments to get enough memory space for the new fragment.
 Likewise, we may evict a fragment that is larger than the one being inserted, which results in fragmentation.

 For code decompression, the memory management scheme is independent of the decompressor.
 In our system, the code decompressor is in the fetch step and it passes instructions to the decode and translate steps.
-A memory manager is invoked by the translate step when writing instructions into the FC\$.
+A memory manager is invoked by the translate step when writing instructions into the fragment cache.

-4. Experiments
+4 Experiments